 You’ve provided information, support, and even given your best possible offer.
 Now, the ball is in your prospect’s court.
 Usually, they return with an objection to your offer.
 The most common objections include price vs. value, risk, content of the offer, contract terms, and more.

 If you can, it’s best to try to handle these objections early, like in the nurturing phase.
 But sometimes it’s just not possible to handle them ahead of time.

 When you respond, be patient and empathize with their concerns.
 No one responds well to being rushed or pressured.

 Make sure that you handle objections that relate to each other, as well.
 For example, if your lead is concerned with price, make sure they understand exactly what’s included in your offer.

 So you’ve done a great job and you didn’t let them see you sweat.
-It’s time to end on a high note and close the sale.
+It’s time for the final stage of the sales cyle: closing the sale.